h4kbas/neosql.nvim/README.md

 ### Editing Data

+#### Updating Existing Rows

 1. Execute a SELECT query to view data
 2. Navigate to the result window and position your cursor on the cell you want to edit
 3. Press `e` to edit the cell
 4. Enter the new value (the plugin will attempt to preserve the data type)
 5. Press `a` to apply all changes to the database

+#### Inserting New Rows

+1. Position your cursor on the row where you want to insert a new row
+2. Press `i` to insert a new empty row after the current row
+3. Edit the cells in the new row using `e`
+4. Press `a` to apply all changes (the new row will be inserted into the database)

+#### Deleting Rows

+1. Position your cursor on the row you want to delete
+2. Press `dd` to mark the row for deletion (the row will be highlighted with strikethrough)
+3. Press `dd` again on the same row to undo the deletion
+4. Press `a` to apply all changes (marked rows will be deleted from the database)

 **Note**: The plugin automatically detects primary keys for the queried table.
-Changes are applied using UPDATE statements with WHERE clauses based on primary key values.
+Updates and deletes are applied using WHERE clauses based on primary key values.
+If you edit a cell in a deleted row, the deletion is automatically undone and the row becomes an update instead.

 ### Exporting Data